Research Centers and Laboratories

 The Experimental Foods Laboratory

-The Experimental Foods Laboratory is located in a 392 ft2 space in the College of Health Sciences main building.
+The Experimental Foods Laboratory is located in a 392 square-foot space in the Health Sciences and Nursing Building, and is equipped with industrial cooking appliances and worktables.
+The laboratory is used for teaching and research activities.

 The Human Immunology and Nutrition Research Laboratory (HINRL)